St John’s Marlborough

 - I am proficient in tutoring all sciences up to A-Level and Philosophy and Ethics up to AS.

-- From the age of fourteen I have assisted head coaches at Tennis Xperience in large tennis lessons and provided one on one hitting sessions to improve performance players skill
+- I hold the level 1 LTA coaching qualification and have taught at tennis Xperience in large tennis lessons and provided one on one hitting sessions to improve performance players skill

 Skills and Interests

 - I am keen tennis player and have competed and coached for KCL tennis